NASA-Planetary-Science/sbmt-client/misc/server/sbmt/public/content/references.md

     the plate normal vector and the negative gravitational acceleration vector (computed as explained above) at each plate center.
 -   Elevation data was computed as follows.
-First a reference potential, R, was computed by averaging the potential (computed as explained above) weighted by the plate area.
-I.e. R = SUM(P_i*A_i)/SUM(A_i) where P_i is the potential at the center of the ith plate and A_i is the area of the ith plate.
-The sum is over all plates.
-Then the elevation, E, is computed as: E = (P_i-R)/g, where g is the magnitude of the acceleration vector at the ith plate center.
+First a reference potential R was selected.
+The reference potential was either chosen to be the minimum potential across all plates, or the average potential weighted by the plate area, i.e., R = SUM(P_i*A_i)/SUM(A_i) where P_i is the potential at the center of the ith plate, A_i is the area of the ith plate, and where the sum is over all plates.
+    Having established the reference potential R, the elevation E was computed as: E = (P_i-R)/g, where g is the magnitude of the acceleration vector at the ith plate center.